bahybintang/iot-orchestrator-comparison/README.md

 # Infra Setup
-We initialize the infra using terraform.
+We initialize the infra using Terraform.
 Before creating the resource, do the following:
 1. Create resource-group, storage-account, and storage-account container via your Azure dashboard
 2. Update to `$PWD/terraform/<orchestrator>/provider.tf` accordingly
 3. Apply!
+4. Take a note of the master node IP from Terraform output

 ```bash